azwi2024/AWS-reStart/Networking/Networking.md

 AWS Networking
-It refers to the suite services and tools thhat allows users to build secure and scalable networks in the cloud.
+It refers to the suite services and tools that enables users to build secure and scalable networks in the cloud.

 Amazon VPC
-A virtual private cloud (VPC) is a virtual network dedicated to your AWS account.
+A virtual private cloud (VPC) is a private network in the cloud
-It is logically isolated from other virtual networks in the AWS Cloud.
-You can launch your AWS resources, such as Amazon EC2 instances.
-Your VPC is separated from other clouds at the network layer enable you to control your data and preventing it from blending with the data of other entities.

 Amazon VPC components
 *A subnet